 - Avoid pesticides, chemicals, and GMOs which contain glyphosate.

-I know this can be hard if you are a foodie like me, and the first couple of weeks might be rough, but you can learn to enjoy awesome new recipes that don’t have to be time-consuming.
+I know it can be hard to cut out junk foods if you are a foodie like me, and the first couple of weeks might be rough, but you can learn to enjoy awesome new recipes that don’t have to be time-consuming.
 Organic food is more expensive, but it can make a big difference depending upon the item.
 Check out the Environmental Working Group for a list of the dirty dozen and the clean 15 in produce and other consumer guides on toxins

 At first, the subtle flavors of real food might not taste all that great compared with processed foods which are designed to be stimulating and addictive.
 But after a few weeks, you will learn to appreciate the pure natural flavors of real food, and it is so worth it because your mental clarity will return.